OpenIndy/OpenIndy.github.io/documentation/docu-dev/interface.md

 <input id="input"></input><br>
 <button id="request" onclick="doSend()">request</button>
 {% endhighlight %}

+Above you can see the source code for a simple website that demonstrates how to communicate with OpenIndy via WebSockets. <br>

 ## Request/Response format
 All request and response messages are XML based.
 They all have the following format: